dokuwiki/github-action/README.md

-# Github Action and Workflows for DokuWiki Extension Development
+# GitHub Action and Workflows for DokuWiki Extension Development

-This repository contains a Github Action and reusable workflows for DokuWiki Extension Development.
+This repository contains a GitHub Action and reusable workflows for DokuWiki Extension Development.

 By simply reusing the provided standard workflow, extension developer always have an up-to-date toolchain for their development.
 This includes:

 * correct PHP versions for unit testing against DokuWiki stable and master
 * code style checks
 * improvements to the toolchain are automatically applied to all extensions using the workflow

-## Github Action
+## GitHub Action

 The action defined in this repository will run the following steps: